As part of the government’s new Plan for Jobs, it has announced a new £2 billion fund called the Kickstart Scheme.

 The Kickstart Scheme will try and reduce the number of young people on Universal Credit whilst supporting those businesses who are trying their best to keep going in difficult circumstances.

 The scheme will offer to cover 100% of the relevant National Minimum Wage for 25 hours a week for 6 months for every 16-24 year old that your business employs who is signed on to Universal Credit.

-To find out more information about The Kickstart Scheme, how to apply and how we can help, click here.
+Find out more information about The Kickstart Scheme, how to apply and how we can help.

-Applications for the Kickstart Scheme have now open – apply here.
+Applications for the Kickstart Scheme are now open – apply today!

 We also have a list of Kickstart FAQs.